Assessments & Results

 All pupils are set challenging targets, which are supported by national guidance expectations.
 We always expect pupils to achieve well in relation to their own starting points.
 Over time we plot out a child's expected learning trajectory and compare this with their progress to check they remain on track to succeed.
 Where a pupil's progress dips below our expectations, we rigorously investigate the cause of this and where necessary use personalised interventions to support learning until it improves.

-Our results over time are shown in the linked documents below and these give information for the last five academic years.
+Our results over time are shown in the linked documents below and these give information for the last three academic years.
 As our cohort sizes at the end of key stages are very small, the data is all anonymous.

 A summary of the current year's evaluation and actions to be undertaken by the school are also included.